yakobie/acnhpoker/README.md

 	* Added logging to the regenerator.
 	* Added extra option in the regenerator to limit the "ignore empty tiles" area.
 	* Redo the "Map Dropper" with mini map control.
+* R12.3
+	* Added "Remove item..." option to bulk spawn item
+	* Added Auto-save detection to try and avoid crashes due to write durning saveing.
+	* Added background color for the "Map Dropper"
+	* Added a bit more code and a log file to try and cath exception.
+* R13
+	* Update for Game version number 1.7.0

 ## Contributing